mpchenette/obd-4757-gev/docs/demo.md

       - pytest tests/
 2. Commenting / Documentation
    - Copilot Edits
-      - "add comments and docstrings to all my python files"
+      - "add comments and docstrings to #file:services.py #file:app.py and #file:models.py"
+   - Copilot Chat (or Agent Mode)
       - Create README
+        - "@workspace can you create a readme based on my project (we can ignore calculator.py)"
         - tell copilot to also add a desciption section, section on how to run and potential future improvements section
+3. Explanation / Translation
 3. Other Copilot Features
    - Code Review(s)
-   - Vision? arch diagram to terraform?
+   - Vision
+      - drag + drop
+      - "can you generate a terraform file based on this infra diagram"
 4. Custom Instructions
    - show using to specify unit test framework
 5. Agent mode?